Section 54 of the Modern Slavery Act 2015 requires larger employers to produce a modern slavery statement for each financial year.

-The Group was founded in April 2018 from the merger of Adactus Housing Group and New Charter Housing Trust.
+The Jigsaw Homes Group (’the Group’) was founded in April 2018 from the merger of Adactus Housing Group and New Charter Housing Trust.
 It has a turnover of £190m, employs over 1,400 staff and manages more than 34,000 homes located in the North West of England and the East Midlands.
 The Group’s business is primarily centred around the provision of social housing and associated services:

 - Management and letting of properties